pay360/mobilesdk-ios/README.md

 # Register

-Register for an account at [PayPoint Explorer](https://developer.paypoint.com/payments/explore/#/register) This will provide installation ids for Hosted Cashier and Cashier API, either can be used with the Mobile SDK.
-Payments made through the Mobile SDK can be tracked in the [Portal](https://portal.mite.paypoint.net:3443/portal-client/#/en_gb/log_in)
+You can sign up for a [PayPoint Explorer](https://developer.paypoint.com/payments/explore/#/register).
+This will give you access to a number of PayPoint products including the Mobile SDK in our MITE environment.
+MITE - Merchant Integration Test Environment - is a dedicated environment for merchants to explore our products and build their integration before go-live.
+We'll send you an Installation ID for Cashier API once you have signed up which can be used with the Mobile SDK.
+Payments made through the Mobile SDK can be tracked in our MITE [Portal](https://portal.mite.paypoint.net:3443/portal-client/#/en_gb/log_in)

 # Testing your application in the MITE environment

-PayPoint provide a Merchant Integration and Testing Environment (MITE), which lets you test your payment applications.
-In order to make test payments your server must obtain a client access token for your app, from our API.
+In order to make payments in MITE your server must obtain a client access token.
+The client access token will be used by your app to submit payments.
 Instructions for doing this are available here:
 TBD: {TODO: placeholder for server-side authoriseClient call}
+For convenience we provide a mock REST api which supplies these tokens for your MITE installations which can be used for prototyping your app:

 For convenience we provide a mock REST api which supplies these tokens for your test installations which can be used for prototyping your app in our MITE environment:

 ## Mock Authorise Client Call

-Perform a Get requests using the following URL.
+Perform a a Get request using the following URL.
 At this point, you should have your InstallationID ready.

 ```objective-c
 NSURL *url = [NSURL URLWithString:[NSString stringWithFormat:@"https://developer.paypoint.com/payments/explore/rest/mockmobilemerchant/getToken/%@", INSTALLATION_ID]];
 ```

-Your should receive a HTTP Status code '200', indicating the call was successful.
+You should receive a HTTP Status code '200', indicating the call was successful.
 Parse the JSON data that is returned in the response payload.
 Extract the string value for key "accessToken" and build an intance of PPOCredentials, as follows.

 ```objective-c
 PPOCredentials *credentials = [PPOCredentials new];